midael/sonos-arc-dolby-atmos-hisensetv/README.md

 # sonos-arc-dolby-atmos-hisensetv

-Settings to pass everything properly from Apple TV to SONOS (sans using HDFury Arcana)
+TV & Apple TV settings for getting Atmos on Sonos ARC using DD 5.1+ with Hisense 2019 TV /wo eARC.
+And other settings corrections too.

 ## AppleTV 4k settings